Go Back

 Evacuation orders have been issued in areas around burn scars from recent wildfires, including the Eaton Fire and Palisades Fire.

 Rapid runoff on steep terrain will likely cause flash flooding, mudslides and debris flows.
-As of Saturday morning, there have already been reports of mudslides in Santa Barbara County.
-Some roads may be washed out or become impassable.
+By the start of the weekend, there were already reports of mudslides in Santa Barbara County.
+Some roads may be washed out or become impassable as conditions deteriorate in the continued bursts of drenching rainfall.
 The heaviest rain is forecast to fall on Saturday evening in the greater Los Angeles area.

 Some hillsides may become unstable due to the weight of the water and slippery topsoil on top of the bedrock in the days that follow.